-The Company leases warehouse and office space under an operating lease from the Sheila Steiner Revocable Trust.
-The trustees of this trust are Sheila Steiner, and her son, Michael S. Steiner.
-Michael S. Steiner is Chairman of the Board of Directors, President and a director of the Company.
-Michael S. Steiner, individually, is also a principal shareholder of the Company.
+The Company's wholly-owned subsidiary, Steiner-Atlantic Corp. ("Steiner Atlantic") leases warehouse and office space under an operating lease from 290 NE 68 Street, LLC (the "Landlord"), which is owned by Michael S. Steiner and Robert Steiner.
+Michael S. Steiner is Executive Vice President, Chief Operating Officer, and a director of the Company.
+Michael S. Steiner, individually, is also a shareholder of the Company.
+Robert Steiner is the brother of Michael S. Steiner and is also a shareholder of the Company.

-The lease was for an original three year term which commenced on November 1, 2005, with two three-year renewal options in favor of the Company.
-The Company has exercised the second renewal option, extending the lease until October 31, 2014.
-The lease provides for annual rent increases commencing November 1, 2006 of 3% over the rent in the prior year.
-The Company bears the cost of real estate taxes, utilities, maintenance, repairs and insurance.
+On November 1, 2014, Steiner-Atlantic entered into a new three year lease, commencing on November 1, 2014, with the Landlord.
+Annual rental payments under the lease will be \$123,300 in lease year one, \$126,960 in lease year two and \$130,800 in lease year three, plus sales taxes.
+Steiner-Atlantic bears the cost of real estate taxes, utilities, maintenance, repairs and insurance.
 The Company believes that the terms of the lease are comparable to terms that would be obtained from an unaffiliated third party for similar property in a similar locale.
-Annual rental expense under this lease was approximately \$126,900 in fiscal 2014 and \$123,200 in fiscal 2013.
+Rental expense under this lease was approximately \$130,600 in fiscal 2015 and \$126,900 in fiscal 2014.

-In fiscal 2014 and 2013, the Company paid a law firm, in which a director is Senior Counsel, approximately \$60,000 per year for legal services performed.
+The Company paid a law firm, in which a director is Senior Counsel, approximately \$83,500 in fiscal 2015 and \$60,000 in fiscal 2014, for legal services performed.